RinniSwift/Computer-Science-with-iOS/gcd.md

 # GCD

 Grand Central Dispatch manages the execution of tasks on the apps main thread or background thread.
-They are ***task-based paradigm*** which allows to write concurrent code without thinking about threads.
+They are ***task-based paradigm*** which allows to write concurrent code without thinking about threads.\
+Moves the thread management code down to the system level.
+All you have to do is define tasks you want to execute and put them in the appropriate dispatch queue.
+GCD takes care of creating the needed threads and scheduling tasks to run on those threads.\
+GCD organizes tasks into specific queues, and later on the tasks on the queues will get executed in a proper and available thread from the pool.
+The dispatch framework is a very fast and efficient concurrency framework

+### Synchronous and Asynchronous execution
+Each work item can be executed either synchronously(serially) or asynchronously(concurrently). with synchronous tasks, you'll block the execution queue, but with async tasks, your call will instantly return and the queue can automatically continue the execution of remaing tasks.

+###### Synchronous
+synchronous work items are called with the sync method.
+The program waits until the execution finishes before method call returns to continue the remaing tasks. functions with return types are most likely to be synchronous

+###### Asynchronous
+asynchronous work items are called with the async method.
+The method returns immediately. completion blocks are most likely to be asynchronous.
+With dispatch queues, you can execute your code synchronously or asynchronously. with synchronous execution, the queue waits for the work.
+With asynchronous, the code returns emmidiately without waiting for the task to be complete.

+> On every dispatch queue, tasks will be executed in the same order as you add them to the queue (FIFO) the first task in the line will be executed first but
+> the task completion is not guaranteed. task completion is up to the code complexity. not order.

 ### Queues